FabLabBerlin/localmachines/README.md

  1. Memory split.
 You should give more for the CPU of the Pi.
 Open `sudo raspi-config`, go to **Advanced Settings**, select **Memory Split** and enter **128**.
 On a 512M Raspberry Pi 128M will be given to the GPU and the rest to CPU.
 This should be enough.

  2. Swap space.
-It's good to have some extra space.
-Do this:
+Do this if you have less than 512MB of RAM.
+Raspberry Pi Model B or B+ is recomended - it has 512 MB of RAM and if you assign only 64MB to the GPU, the rest should be enough to compile Go.
+Do the following to create some swap space:
  ```
  % sudo dd if=/dev/zero of=/import/nas/swap bs=1024 count=1048576
 1048576+0 records in